Axion Searches with Two Superconducting Radio-frequency Cavities: Physics Reach

 \subsection{Excited cavity modes}

-We also investigate the use of excited cavity modes.
+In this subsection we investigate the use of excited cavity modes for emission and detection of axions.
 We allow the signal mode to vary in $\ell$, i.e. TE$_{01\ell}$, but with the spectating mode fixed to be TM$_{010}$.
 In this case the corresponding production modes become TM$_{010}$ and TE$_{01\ell}$.
 Figure~\ref{fig:limit} compares the limits that can be achieved by four different $\ell$s.
 As $\ell$ is increased, not only can we gain access to heavier ALPs, but also achieve a better sensitivity for light ALPs.
 The improvement at the large axion mass is due to the higher frequency of the high~$\ell$ modes, which allow for a larger kinematic reach.
 We note however the wiggles near thershold.
 These are the result of destructive interference for axion masses in which an integer number of axion wavelengths fit in the receiver cavity.

 The improvement at the low axion mass is due to an improvement in the phase matching between the axion and the cavity mode.
 For example, in the massless limit, the axion exhibits a relativistic dispersion relation $\omega_a\sim |\vec k_a|$.
-The overlap integral of the siganl mode and the axion will be largest when the signal mode also exhibits the same relation of frequency and wavelength.
+The overlap integral of the signal mode and the axion will be largest when the signal mode also exhibits the same relation of frequency and wavelength.
 Recalling that excited modes have shorter wavelengths, thus less overlaps with the boundaries of the cavity, it is clear that they will have a dispersion relation that is closer to that of a free massless photon and an enhanced coupling.

-We note that experimentally establishing a high $\ell$ mode with a high quality could be challenging.
+We thus conclude that using excited cavity modes can improve the reach of axion searches.
+We expect that this improvement will be present in other setups, such as the Dark SRF dark photon search~\cite{DarkSRF, DarkSRF2}.
+We note, however, that experimentally establishing a high $\ell$ mode with a high quality could be challenging.
 Since at high frequencies there exist numerous cavity modes neighboring the desired mode, it may be difficult both to generate and look for the particular mode we want.
 This presents another interesting experimental challenge.